AlienVault OTX

 Check IP Reputation

-Retrieves reputation information of the specified IP address(es).
+Retrieves reputation information of the specified IP addresses.

 Input